qaware/qaware-blog-source/content/posts/2020-12-10-openapi-for-spring-generator.md

 The library was built from ground up without any prerequisite except Spring Core.
 It natively supports WebMVC and WebFlux and is customizable to any extent thanks to Spring Boot auto-configurations.
-The library adheres to as many "Spring best practices" as known to the authors and treats code quality and exhaustive testing as a first citizen.
+The library adheres to as many "Spring best practices" as known to the authors and treats code quality and exhaustive testing as a first class citizen.

 *If you like a list of some (arbitrarily relevant) bullet points of reasons, here's one:*